roy845/Compie-Fullstack-Assignment/CheckersGameAPI/README.md

 - <strong> Backend (.NET setup): </strong>

-  - Open the folder CheckersGameApi in Visual Studio 2022 and run the project.
+  - Open the folder CheckersGameApi and opent the file CheckersGameAPI.sln in Visual Studio 2022 and run the project.

 - <strong> Backend (NodeJs with express - SocketIO server): </strong>